Perfect Isn't Flawless

 Christian maturity is not sinlessness; it is refusing sin the right to rule.

-Perfection is not never falling—it’s refusing to defend the fall as home.
+Perfection is not "never falling"—it’s refusing to defend the fall as home.

-The question is not, “Do you ever sin?”
+Not “Do you ever sin?”